recervictory/AI/README.md

 ## [Day 01: Breast Cancer Wisconsin (Diagnostic) Data Set](00_Breast_Cancer_Prediction/)

+### Title: Classification of Breast Cancer Diagnosis using Logistic Regression

+### Objective:
+The goal of this project is to develop a machine learning model that can accurately classify the diagnosis of breast cancer as either benign or malignant based on various diagnostic measurements.

+### Outcome:
 ![alt](00_Breast_Cancer_Prediction/report/output.png)
 The first row represents the actual benign cases.
 Out of these, 148 were correctly classified as benign, and `0 were incorrectly classified as malignant`.
 The second row,represents the actual malignant cases.
 Out of these, `4 were incorrectly classified `as benign, and 76 were correctly classified as malignant.